 Sebastian Vinke, 46 years old, hometown – Lille, France, Pastry Chef

 Mainly, I travelled in Almaty mountains.
 I visited Charyn Canyon and Altyn-Emel National Park.
 I am fond of regular cycling tours.
-I really liked this and it was surprisingly, because I have been living here for 10 years but discover these places only now.
+I really liked this and it was surprising, because I have been living here for 10 years but discover these places only now.